WWE ‘Raw’ Results & Review: The Broken Booking Of Braun Strowman Continues, And Trish Stratus Returns

 — WWE (@WWE) August 28, 2018

 Braun Strowman was way more over as a face than Roman Reigns, and it could be argued that the WWE has hitched their cart to the wrong horse.
 Not only will it be difficult for fans to boo a heel Strowman, but there is a great chance that “The Big Dog” will face even more backlash because many fans will likely blame him and the WWE for turning one of their favorite superstars into a heel.
 In addition, as seen through most of Lesnar’s career, fans typically don’t boo a powerful superstar that they view as a legitimate badass.
-When Strowman was a heel before, most fans cheered him anyways.
+When Strowman was a heel before, most fans cheered him anyway.
 This will likely happen again during this heel run.

 @BraunStrowman IS ONE OF THE MOST POPULAR STARS IN @WWE WHO GOT OVER ORGANICALLY.